-To add multiple items to your diary at once, simply tap the checkbox next to the food in the main list.
+If you want to add multiple items to your diary at once, choose to Enable Multi-Add from the Filter Menu by selecting the Filter Icon.
+After that you can simply check the boxes of the foods you wish to add simultaneously.
 You can see a summary of all the foods you are about to add to your diary by tapping on the bottom drawer.
-You can see the number of foods you are about to add to your diary indicated in the Add to Diary button.
+You can see the number of foods you are about to add to your diary indicated in the Review Items button.
 Once you are happy with your selection, click Add to Diary.

 Food Search Filters

-Limit your search results to find foods more quickly by selecting a food search tab.
-Use the filter icon on the right to see more options.
+Limit your search results to find foods more quickly by selecting a food search category.
+Use the Filter Icon on the right to see more options.

 - All: This tab shows all the search results for the text entered in the search box.

 - Favorites: This tab shows all the foods you have previously marked as favorites.

 - Common Foods: This tab shows results from our highest quality nutrition databases and will typically have the most nutrition information available for a particular food.
 To get the most nutrition information using Cronometer, we recommend searching for whole foods, and generic versions of your brand name products in this search tab.

 - Supplements: This tab shows all results that match the text entered that belong to the Supplements category.